Star Sapphire companies funnelling arms and money to military

 As a senator, Upakit Pachariyangkun's business dealings with Star Sapphire and the Myanmar military raise serious questions for the Thai public.

-Upakit has profited from corruption and operated an illegal casino business, colluding to transfer it to the Myanmar military in an act that amounts to the theft of public assets.
+Upakit has profited from corruption and operated a possibly illegal casino business, colluding to transfer it to the Myanmar military in an act that amounts to the theft of public assets.

 Through his partnership with Dr Tun Min Latt and his father, Upakit Pachariyangkun has provided revenue to finance the Myanmar military's atrocity crimes against the people of Myanmar, making him complicit in those crimes.